jbfink/goatcast/README.md

 * Process CSV
 * Pick 10-20-30-40/whatever random tweet texts from CSV
-* Run some sort of text to speech on them, dump to wav
+* Run some sort of text to speech on them
-* convert wav to mp3

 ok?

+TODO:
+* Make it so it's just goat tweets and not @ replies
+* backing track
+* auto uploader?
+* better voice?